MG-MAMPOSSt: A code to test modifications of gravity with the dynamics of galaxy clusters: The MG-MAMPOSSt and ClusterGEN codes

-{\bf Anisotropy profile:} The anisotropy profile $\beta(r)$ is not known in principle and represents one of the major systematics in the dynamical mass-profile reconstruction.
-To infer it, both parametric (e.g. \citet{Biviano01,Woj10}) and non-parametric (e.g. \citet{Stark2019,Host2}) methods has been developed.
-In \emph{MG-MAMPOSSt} we adopt a parametric approach with six different models.
-However, for illustrative purposes, we will rely only on the Tiret model of Ref. \citet{Tiret01},
+{\bf Anisotropy profile:} The anisotropy profile $\beta(r)$ is not known in principle and poses one of the major systematics in the dynamical mass-profile reconstruction.
+To infer it, both parametric (e.g. \citealt{Mamon01,Brok13,Read21}) and non-parametric methods have been developed.
+The first non-parametric determination of the velocity anisotropy profile was performed by \citet{Binney1982} and then improved by other works (e.g. \citealt{Mamon19} and references therein).
+In \textsc{MG-MAMPOSSt}, we adopt a parametric approach with six different models as in the original version of \citet{Mamon01}.
+However, for illustrative purposes, we will rely only on the anisotropy model of \citet{Tiret01},

-$\beta_\infty$ is the anisotropy at large radii and $r_c$ a scale parameter which in \emph{MG-MAMPOSSt} has been set to be equal to the scale radius of the mass profile $r_s$.
-The Tiret model is a general version of the Mamon \& Lokas profile of \citet{MamLok05}, which has been shown to provide an average good fit to the anisotropy of cluster-size halos from cosmological simulations (e.g \citet{mamon10}).
-It is worth to point out that the constraints on MG models exhibit a negligible dependence on the anisotropy profile chosen in the ClusterGEN generator. \\